neuro-inc/neuro-flow/reference/live-workflow-syntax.md

     volumes: ${{ ['storage:folder1:/mnt/folder1:ro', volumes.volume_id.ref] }}
 ```

+{% hint style="info" %}
+You could also map platform secrets as files and later utilize them during the image build.

+For instance, you have `secret:aws_account_credentials` file, which gives you an access to needed during the build S3 bucket.
+In this case, attach it as volume `- secret:aws_account_credentials:/kaniko_context/aws_account_credentials` into the builder job.
+And the file with credentials will appear in a root of the build context, since the build context is mounted in `/kaniko_context` folder within the builder job.
+{% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context).

 ## `volumes`

-A mapping of volume definitions available in the _live_ workflow.
+**Optional section** A mapping of volume definitions available in the _live_ workflow.
 A volume defines a link between the Neu.ro storage folder, a remote folder that can be mounted to a _live_ job, and a local folder.

 Volumes can be synchronized between local and storage versions with the `neuro-flow upload` and `neuro-flow download` commands and they can be mounted to a job by using the [`jobs.<job-id>.volumes`](live-workflow-syntax.md#jobs-less-than-job-id-greater-than-volumes) attribute.